Add a credit note to a sales invoice

 The reference field is optional on both invoices and credit notes however if you've used a reference on the original invoice this will be copied onto the credit note that you're creating for that invoice.
 You can edit or delete the reference number already supplied if you don't want one or would rather add a different one to the invoice.
 Enter a combination of letters and/or numbers.
 As with the credit note number, you can free-text search in Sales by the reference you've used on a credit note once you've created and saved or approved it.

-If you have a Business Edition plan with multi-currency, you can select a foreign currency that you've already added, or click Add currency to add a new one.
+If your organisation is on a Premium Business Edition with multi-currency pricing plan, you can select a foreign currency that you've already added, or click Add currency to add a new one.
 You can also edit the exchange rate if required.

 Credit note details - item, description, price, account, tax